|This Worksman Newsgirl bike is rated for 500 lbs / about 200 Kg capacity. We wish|

 Ciclo Urbano for about $500

 There are online retailers we don’t personally know whose sites offer other options.
 Do a web search and you’ll find many.
 Generally we strongly recommend that anyone who is in the market for a bike better than the cheapest Wal-Mart one-speed should go to a local dealer or two and see what their options are.
-One online dealer/manufacturer we just found in Vermont called Zize Bikes has several interesting looking options for tall or heavy riders up to 550 lbs, with prices starting in the $1000 range.
+One online dealer/manufacturer we just found in Vermont but haven't tried called Zize Bikes has several interesting looking options for tall or heavy riders up to 550 lbs, with prices starting in the $1000 range.
 They offer city bikes and a mountain type 29er (the new name for 700c) and they carry their own Super Sized Cycles, Worksman and other brands as well.
 But as with most online suppliers, there are positive and negative reviews of the bikes and the customer service online that are worth reading.
 We haven't ridden one of their bikes yet.